-Redds will usually be made at the tailout of a pool or right above the lip of a riffle.
-Some times you will find them right in the middle of the riffle.
+Redds are usually made at the tailout of a pool or right above the lip of a riffle.
+Sometimes you will find them right in the middle of the riffle.
 Finding the redds can be the key to locating Steelhead, (Salmon and Browns, too), in any river.
-Careful scrutiny of the riffles will show shapes and shadows that just don't seem to "belong" there.
-In naturally reproducing streams (like the tribs of Lake Superior) it’s a good idea to avoid redds because you want future generations of fish to survive.
+Scrutiny of the riffles will show shapes and shadows that just don’t seem to “belong” there.
+In naturally reproducing streams (like the tributaries of Lake Superior) it’s a good idea to avoid redds because you want future generations of fish to survive.
 So please don’t wade near the redds.

 Non-spawning fish can give the fly fisherman some of the best action on the river.
 They can be freshly arrived from the big lakes, and are seeking a spot to build their redds.
-Or they can be fish that have not yet spawned, or have spawned, and are looking for another mate.
+Or they can be fish that has not yet spawned, or have spawned, and are looking for another mate.
 Or they can be males that have been driven way from the redds by more dominant males.
-These fish hanging below the redds are ones you definitely want to present your fly to.
-All of these fish have attitude and you should give them your attention.
-The fish below the redds are the ones we really want to target.
+These fish hanging below the redds are ones you want to present your fly to.
+All of these fish have attitude, and you should give them your attention.
+The fish below the redds are the ones you want to target.

 One good place to fish is the faster runs just below the tailout.
-Fish holding in these areas tend to be very active, and will hit a well presented fly with aggression.
+Fish holding in these areas tends to be very active, and will hit a well-presented fly with aggression.
 Faster water flows produce a faster drift, giving the fish little time to reject a juicy looking fly.
 Hook-ups in these situations are often followed by strong runs and maybe a few airborne leaps!

-Other non-spawning fish that are holding in the rivers can be associated with the moderate velocity areas but typically behind or near some type of current break like logs or rocks.
-Also look for them holding along the banks, log jams and mouths of tributary streams.
+Other non-spawning fish that are holding in the rivers can be associated with the moderate velocity areas but typically behind or near some type of current breaks like logs or rocks.
+Also, look for them holding along the banks, log jams and mouths of tributary streams.
 They will tend to hold in the deeper holes as the water temperature drops early or later in the season.

 When fishing for non-spawning fish, try swinging a few casts past any likely holding spot.
 As you move downstream, your angle to the holding spots will change, so now you cast across and dead drift the fly past the holding spots, showing the fish a different presentation.
-Letting the dead drifted cast straighten and swing occasionally teases a following fish into a strike.
+Letting the dead drifted cast straighten at the end of the drift occasionally teases a following fish into a strike.
 Covering all of the holding water with a mixture of drifting and swinging flies gives the best chance to get a strike.